dshijakovskiTDL/beyond-basics/README.md

 ```

 #### Withdraw
-To withdraw money from the ATM, the user can send a `GET request` to the ATM API endpoint `/withdraw?amount={number}`
+To withdraw money, the user can send a `GET request` to the ATM API endpoint `/withdraw?amount={number}`

+---

 ### Task

-The main task is to program the ATM to insert and return banknotes in the most efficient way possible. \
+Your task is to program the ATM to deposit and withdraw banknotes, in the most efficient way possible. \
-What this means is that both when **depositing** (inserting) and **withdrawing** (returning) money - the ATM should do that using **the least amount of banknotes as possible** with the banknotes that it supports.
+What this means is that both when **depositing** (inserting) and **withdrawing** (returning) money - the ATM should do that using **the least amount of banknotes as possible** - with the banknotes that it supports.

 Ex.